About This Article

 There is such a wide range of pregnancy testing kits available on the market today, with each one claiming to be better than the rest.
 So how do you know which one to choose?
 Women can certainly be forgiven for being confused about pregnancy testing kits.
 The answer is that you need to do your own research on all the major brands of pregnancy tests, then according to your comfort level, condition, and budget, select the one that feels right for you.

-Generally speaking, a pregnancy test bought online from Zoom baby will work our cheaper than one you get from the shops or a chemist.
+Generally speaking, a pregnancy test bought online from Zoom Baby will work out cheaper than one you get from the shops or a chemist.
+When comparing options, it’s worth reading about whether cheap pregnancy tests are reliable to make an informed choice.
 For example a Boots Pregnancy Test is not the cheapest option available.
 Even Boots Pregnancy Test Strips are more expensive than online equivalents.

 No. 2: Ensure That You Do Your Pregnancy Test First Thing in the Morning

 The reason for this is that the urine being tested must be a concentrated sample.
 Your levels of hCG (chorionic gonadotrophin) will be quite low during the early stages of pregnancy, so ensure that the urine you test is very concentrated, which is typically first thing in the morning.
 First morning urine is also known as FMU.
+According to NHS guidance on pregnancy testing, testing with first morning urine provides the most accurate results.
 We recommend that the morning is the best time to take a pregnancy test.

 No. 3: Don’t Ignore the Instructions Inside the Box of Pregnancy Tests